Textualize/textual/docs/guide/CSS.md

 ### ID selector

 Every Widget can have a single `id` attribute, which is set via the constructor.
-The ID should be unique to it's container.
+The ID should be unique to its container.

 Here's an example of a widget with an ID: